rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Transactions

-Use transactions to group together database operations that must either succeed or fail as a group, without leaving any partially completed operations.
-You can combine any set of object/model operations like insert/update/delete under a transaction.
+For database operations that must either succeed or fail as a group without leaving any partially completed operations, use transactions to group them together.
+Combine any set of object/model operations, such as 'insert/update/delete' under a transaction:

     :::javascript
     // open 'app' partition